Caching with Azure Front Door

 When caching is disabled, Azure Front Door (classic) doesn’t cache the response contents, irrespective of origin response directives.

 When caching is enabled, the cache behavior is different for different values of Use cache default duration.

-- When Use cache default duration is set to Yes, Azure Front Door (classic) will always honor origin response header directive.
-If the origin directive is missing, Front Door will cache contents anywhere from one to three days.
+- When Use cache default duration is set to Yes, Azure Front Door (classic) always honor origin response header directive.
+If the origin directive is missing, Front Door caches contents anywhere from one to three days.

-- When Use cache default duration is set to No, Azure Front Door (classic) will always override with the cache duration (required fields), meaning that it will cache the contents for the cache duration ignoring the values from origin response directives.
+- When Use cache default duration is set to No, Azure Front Door (classic) always override with the cache duration (required fields), meaning that it caches the contents for the cache duration ignoring the values from origin response directives.

 - Azure Front Door (classic) makes no guarantees about the amount of time that the content is stored in the cache.
 Cached content may be removed from the edge cache before the content expiration if the content is not frequently used.
 Azure Front Door (classic) might be able to serve data from the cache even if the cached data has expired.
 This behavior can help your site to remain partially available when your origins are offline.